nasa-fornax/fornax-documentation/documentation/compute_environments.md

 ## Terminal Initialization scripts

 The system uses bash as a default shell.
-The Jupyterlab terminal uses a non-login shell, which means `~/.bashrc` is not called by default when a new terminal session starts.
+The JupyterLab terminal uses a non-login shell, which means `~/.bashrc` is not called by default when a new terminal session starts.
 `~/.profile` on the other hand is called.
 You can therefore use it for any bash initialization code.
-A new `~/.profile` is created at login time if it does not exist, and it also calls `~/.bashrc`, so you can add you customization (e.g. update `PATH`, setup rust or julia, etc) to either one.
+A new `~/.profile` is created at login time if it does not exist, and it also calls `~/.bashrc`, so you can add you customization (e.g. update `PATH`, set up Rust or Julia, etc) to either one.